19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (b) the proposal is within the scope of a particular set of Article 11 regulations,

-the Director shall not grant the permit unless he is satisfied that the corresponding requirements of that set of regulations have been met in relation to the proposal.
+the Director-General shall not grant the permit unless he is satisfied that the corresponding requirements of that set of regulations have been met in relation to the proposal.

+[Act 6 of 2020 wef 01/04/2020]

 (2) For the purposes of subsection (1), a corresponding requirement of a particular set of Article 11 regulations is a requirement under that set of regulations that —